NetFabric/NetFabric.Hyperlinq/README.md

 - Merges multiple enumerators into a single one for several more scenarios.
 - It does not box value-type enumerators so, calls to the `Current` property and the `MoveNext()` method are non-virtual.
+- Option of using value delegates instead of lambda expressions.
 - All the enumerables returned by operations define a value-type enumerator.
 - Whenever possible, the enumerator returned by the public `GetEnumerator()` or `GetAsyncEnumerator()` does not implement `IDisposable`.
 This allows the `foreach` that enumerates the result to be inlinable.
 - Operations enumerate the source using the indexer when the source is an array, `ArraySegment<>`, `Span<>`, `ReadOnlySpan<>`, `Memory<>`, `ReadOnlyMemory<>`, or implements `IReadOnlyList<>`.
 The indexer performs fewer operations than the enumerator.